For questions or problems, contact jlaughner-AT-berkeley-DOT-edu

 MATLAB utilities for working with BEHR data are available at https://github.com/CohenBerkeleyLab/BEHR-analysis-utils.
 These rely on code in the BEHR core utilities and general MATLAB utilities repositories.

 Starting with v3.0A, BEHR is split into two subproducts.
 The first continues to use monthly NO2 profiles, the second uses daily NO2 profiles as recommended in Laughner et al. 2016.
 Because of the computational expense involved in generating these profiles, the daily subproduct will not be available for all years.
-We plan to have 2005, 2007-2009, and 2012-2014 available with daily profiles by the end of 2018, and will extend that forward and backwards as time allows.
+We plan to have 2005-2014 available with daily profiles by early 2019, and will extend that forward and backwards as time allows.
 (NOTE: 2005 and 2006 profiles must be simulated with boundary conditions from a different global CTM than 2007 on.
 Users are advised to be cautious calculating trends with 2005 and 2006 daily profile data.)

-The tools available to help download BEHR data will be posted here as soon as they are updated for v3.0A.
+The tools available to help download BEHR data will be posted here as soon as they are updated for v3.0B.

 Tools for working with .hdf files are available at http://www.hdfgroup.org/downloads/index.html.
 Some people have had difficulty opening the BEHR .hdf files, especially when using older software; the files can be opened in MATLAB (versions 2012a-2014b tested), and we have also included some Python code which can be used to open the files (please click here).
 Note that the BEHR .hdf files use Version 5 of the HDF format, and that some programs have different tools for opening Version 4 and Version 5 .hdf files.